Admission deadlines: Fall Priority Deadline - March 1; Fall Final Deadline: July 31

 PSCS 4202Cyber Attack Tools and Techniques

-*General education and elective courses may be completed at any regionally accredited institution.
-A minimum grade of C is required for transfer credit to be approved; grades of C- and below are not acceptable.
-General education and elective coursework must be completed before beginning the bachelor's degree program.
+*University General Education and elective courses can be completed at any regionally accredited institution.
+A minimum grade of C- is required for transfer credit to be approved.
+General Education and elective coursework must be completed before beginning the bachelor's degree program.